appwrite/appwrite/docs/tutorials/add-translations.md

 2. **en.json**

     [en.json]((https://github.com/appwrite/appwrite/blob/locale/app/config/locale/translations/en.json)) contains the English translation for all the terms that are present in **terms.json**.
-You can use this file as a reference when making a contribution for your language.
+You can use this file as a reference when making a contribution to your language.

     ```json
     {